Pierre-Paul Yale

-Pierre-Paul Yale (born March 10, 1948) is a psychiatrist and vice-president of the Association des médecins psychiatres du Québec.
+Pierre-Paul Yale (born March 10, 1948) is a psychiatrist and ex-vice-president of the Association des médecins psychiatres du Québec.
 He was the expert member representing the association on a committee on mental health for the Premier of Quebec, Philippe Couillard, involving the Ministry of Health and Social Services.
 He was professor in psychiatry at Sherbrooke University, and published various works on psychiatry.

 Notably, he was the Canadian deleguate of the American Psychiatric Association, and was made a Fellow of the association, receiving his fellowship in San Francisco, California.